 Chewing is a common behavior of puppies which helps to relieve boredom and keeps their teeth clean and healthy.
-But chewing the wrong object might be harmful to your dog.
+But chewing the wrong object might be harmful for both puppies and dogs.
 Scratched gum, fractured tooth, swallowing hard substance may result from chewing inappropriate substances.

-Here are the five steps you should take to rectify inappropriate dog chewing before it becomes a problem:
+Here are the five steps you should follow to rectify your dog’s inappropriate chewing behavior:

 1. Puppy Teething: Teething is another vital reason for puppy chewing.
 During teething time puppies chew more because their gums are badly irritated, and it seems to chew mitigates their uneasiness.
 In general, dog’s transitory teeth grow within 2 months of age where permanent teeth take place between six to eight months.
 After overcoming this painful teething period normally puppies stop this intensified chewing phase.
 In this case, inappropriate chewing may cause of the long-standing problem of teeth if it is happening at adult teething time.
 Your gentle guidance can control your dog to inhibit bad chewing by replacing some suitable substance.

-3. Replace a chew toy: If your dog chews a harmful substance in front of you, without hindering you can just replace a suitable chew toy instead of it.
-Always provide plenty of his own toys and indigestible chewing bones that your dog can chew for long period of time.
-Changing your dog’s chewing item regularly or introducing something new item is a good idea.
+3. Replace a chew toy: If your dog chews a harmful substance in front of you, without hindering you just replace a suitable chew toy instead of it.
+Always provide plenty of its own toys and indigestible chewing bones that your dog can chew for long period of time.
+Changing your dog’s chewing item regularly or introducing something new item is very good idea.
 Finally, you can speak with your veterinarian about what’s safe to give your dog.

 5. Provide your dog plenty of exercises: Physical exercise is also very important for dog health and it helps your dog to exclude destructive chewing.
 After exercising dog becomes tired and feel less interest to chew.
 So, let your dog play and do exercise on a regular basis to reinforce its energy and avoiding inappropriate chewing.